nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new contact
+1. User requests to add a new client
-2. FitBook displays a success message after the new contact is successfully added
+2. FitBook displays a success message after the new client is successfully added
 3. Use case ends

 **Extensions**